Anitachikita/DNA/README.md

 This project is a part of the Harvard CS50 Course (2023) and involves analyzing DNA sequences.
 The goal of this project is to implement a program that takes a DNA sequence as input and performs various analyses on it.

-## Programming Language: Python

-The project is implemented in Python, a versatile and widely-used programming language known for its simplicity and readability.

 ## How It Works

 There are two main datasets compared within this program: the CSV database files and the DNA sequences.